gollapally-karunakar/products-cloud-elemets/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.

+#Used Modules
+1)Angular
+2)Bootstrap4 & Scss
+3)DragDropModule from @angular/cdk/drag-drop
+4)NgbModule for popover (You can find it on click of More Info...)
+5)Angular-material

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.